What is an Internal Aviation SMS Audit

 - Complete; and

-Furthermore, having an auditing plan allows you to incorporate independent parties in your internal audits in a way that you can manage expectations, as the truth is there are many private auditing companies that you should be wary of.
+Furthermore, an auditing plan allows you to involve independent, third parties to perform your internal audits in a way that you can manage expectations.
+There are many private auditing companies that you should be wary of, especially the ones that lack objectivity and a sound "moral compass."

 Creating Auditing Form